dbmi-bgm/magma/docs/meta-workflow.rst

 .. code-block:: python

     {
-      ## General meta-worflow information
+      ## General meta-workflow information
       #   These are general fields that are required by the parser,
       #   however, there is no check on the content that can be customized
       "accession": "", # custom unique identifier
-      "app_name": "", # name for the meta-worflow
+      "app_name": "", # name for the meta-workflow
-      "app_version": "", # version for the meta-worflow
+      "app_version": "", # version for the meta-workflow
       "uuid": "", # universally unique identifier

-      ## General meta-worflow arguments
+      ## General meta-workflow arguments
       #   These are general arguments that are used by multiple steps
       #   and can be grouped here to avoid repetition
       "arguments": [